filmgirl/podcasting-resources/README.md

 * [Adobe Audition CC](https://www.adobe.com/products/audition.html) - If you have access to Creative Cloud, Audition is a great audio editor for the advanced editor.
 * [Logic Pro](https://www.apple.com/logic-pro/) - Logic Pro X is probably overkill for most users, but if you get really into audio editing, it's great.
 * [Forecast][9] - Free Mac utility from Marco Arment that makes adding chapters and exporting podcasts with proper meta-data a breeze.
+* [Audio Hijack](https://rogueamoeba.com/audiohijack/) - Rogue Amoeba's "jack of all trades" recording app for Mac makes it easy capture audio from multiple devices and places. $60 USD by itself, cheaper in a Rogue Amoeba audio bundle.
+* [Loopback](https://rogueamoeba.com/loopback/) - The modern update to the classic Soundflower kernel extension, this Mac app is the best way to trick an app like Skype into accepting what looks like one audio interface, but is really several.
+Useful if recording with multiple users in person, as well as on Skype, on a single machine. $99 USD by itself, cheaper in a Rogue Amoeba audio bundle.
+Loopback and Audio Hijack area available for $130 together.
+* [Soundflower](https://github.com/mattingalls/Soundflower) and [Soundflower Bed](https://github.com/mLupine/SoundflowerBed/releases) - These apps were the genesis of Loopback.
+No longer actively maintained, but the GitHub builds linked will work on macOS High Sierra.

 ### For Setting up a Remote Recording

 * [Skype](https://www.skype.com/en/)